rosettatype/handjet/README.md

 P.S.
 If you want to do this exercise with your students, have a look at this [Glyphs tutorial](https://glyphsapp.com/tutorials/pixelfont).

 P.P.S.
-To be perfectly clear, I went way overboard of what Handjets’ grids permits.
-Hence, only some of the fonts are actually good-looking when used with the printers.
+To be perfectly clear, I went way overboard of what Handjets’ grids permit.
+Hence, only some of the fonts are actually good-looking when used with these printers.

 ## Variable font

-Handjet is primarily a variable font with three axes:
+Handjet is a variable font with the following axes:

 - **Weight (wght)** (100-900) controls the size of the element,
-- **Element Shape (ESHP)** (0-16.0) controls the shape of the element,
+- **Element Shape (ESHP)** (0.0-16.0) controls the shape of the element,
 - **Element Grid (EGRD)** (1.0-3.0) controls how many elements are used: a single element (single), a group of 2x2 elements (double), or a group of 3x3 elements (triple).

-The interpolation between shapes creates a rotation or disappearing effect for some of the shapes.
+The interpolation between different element shapes along the ESHP axis creates a rotation or disappearing effect for some of them.
+This was done (instead of having independent rotation and scale axes for example) to simplify the design space to keep things manageable for users as well as computers.

 ## Source files

 In principle all glyphs remain structually the same across all masters except for one special glyph: `pixel` which represents the element shape and is different for each master.

 The `pixel` glyph is compiled from all non-exporting `pixel.xxx` glyphs and is the only component that changes between the masters of this Variable Font.
-You can recompile the `pixel` glyph by using the `production/glyphs-scripts/compile pixel glyph.py` GlyphsApp macro.
+You can recompile the `pixel` glyph by using the `production/glyphs-scripts/compile pixel glyph.py` macro in the Glyphs app.

 ## Building a the Variable Font from the sources